-Based on cash flow forecasts, we anticipate fund balances in 2006/7 to range from £40m to £50m.
-Around £50m is expected to be received from capital grants, so there is significant scope for the management of cashflows.
+Based on cash flow forecasts, we anticipate fund balances in 2007/08 to range from £40m to £60m.
+Around £35m is expected to be received from capital grants, so there is significant scope for the management of cashflows.

-The minimum proportion of the overall investments that the council will hold in short-term investments is 75%.
+The minimum proportion of the overall investments that the council will hold in short-term investments is currently 75%.
 These investments of less than 365 days are called specified investments.

-Considering the council's level of balances over the next 3 years, the need for liquidity, spending commitments and provisioning for contingencies, the council has determined that 25% (approximately £15m) of overall fund balances can be prudently committed to longer term investments (i.e. those with a maturity exceeding a year).
+Considering the council's level of balances over the next 3 years, the need for liquidity, spending commitments and provisioning for contingencies, and the economic outlook, it is proposed that the council decreases the amount to 66%.
+This means that 34% (approximately £20m) of overall fund balances can be prudently committed to longer term investments (i.e. those with a maturity exceeding a year).
 These are called non specified investments.